-Peter Alliss and Dave Thomas designed the Thorpe Wood golf course.
+Peter Alliss and Dave Thomas designed the Thorpe Wood golf course at Nene Park Golf Club.
 It’s one of the region’s best pay-and-play facilities and it’s also a serious test from the 7,086-yard tips.

 First opened for play in 1993, the fairways at Elton Furze Golf Club are set out in two distinct 9-hole circuits, each returning to the clubhouse.

 With fairways laid out on the site of a former prisoner of war camp at Barton Field, the course at Ely City Golf Club was extended to 18 holes in 1973 and a challenge match between the then Open Champion Lee Trevino and Hugh Baiocchi marked the opening of the enlarged course.